 We’ve written extensively about Vodafone’s network improvements over the last 5 years.
 Vodafone coverage has improved dramatically, particularly in Australia’s capital cities.
 The short version of all the research and our longer articles is that Vodafone’s 3G network is very good in Australia’s main cities.
 If that’s where you live, we recommend that you seriously consider Lebara.

 However, the popular question is still related to coverage.
 Although there have been improvements, is the coverage good enough?
 Vodafone have been known for having some shoddy network when compared to the other major telcos — Telstra and Optus.
 While Vodafone coverage may be good enough in the main cities, those in rural areas may not have such luck.
 While Lebara’s main selling point is their International call inclusions, that won’t do much good if coverage becomes an issue.
-You might be better off getting a plan with International calls from Telstra or Optus to avoid network coverage concerns, especially if you live in (or frequent) a rural area.
+You might be better off getting a plan with International calls from Telstra or Optus (or an MVNO on the same networks) to avoid network coverage concerns, especially if you live in (or frequent) a rural area.

 For those in main cities, though, Vodafone have made herculean efforts to improve the quality of their 3G and 4G networks as we have tried to make clear on our coverage page.
 The result is impressive.
 In mid 2016, Vodafone made two, linked announcements about their network.
 First, Vodafone have offered 4G data speeds to their network resellers, including Lebara’s Plans.
-Second, following years of planning and hundreds of millions of dollars spent, Vodafone’s 4G network is on a par with Telstra’s for coverage in Australia.
-You’ll get a 4G signal with Vodafone the same amount of time you will get a 4G signal from Telstra.
+Second, following years of planning and hundreds of millions of dollars spent, Vodafone’s 4G network is comparable to Telstra’s for coverage in Australia.
+You’ll get a 4G signal with Vodafone the where you will get a 4G signal from Telstra.
 Vodafone actually have more customers in Sydney than Telstra and their network has been measured quicker in NSW than any competitor.